Midsumma Pride March

 How do I register to march?

-Registrations for Midsumma Pride March have now closed.
+Registrations to march in the 2023 Midsumma Pride March close on 28 November 2022.
 Due to the extensive planning that takes place in the lead-up to Pride March, we cannot accept registrations on the day to march.
 Subscribe to the Midsumma eNews to hear about registrations for future Pride Marches.

 How do I stay cool at Midsumma Pride March?